-The purpose of this request is to provide Multisystemic Therapy® (MST) to prevent youth from entering out-of-home care, particularly long-term care.
+The Contractor will continue to provide Multisystemic Therapy® (MST) to prevent youth from entering out-of-home care, particularly long-term care.
 MST is an intensive treatment for troubled youth at risk of entering out-of-home care.
-The goal is to promote pro-social behavior and reduce criminal activity, mental health symptomology, out-of-home placements, and illicit substance use in youth.
+The goal is to continue promoting pro-social behavior and reduce criminal activity, mental health symptomology, out-of-home placements, and illicit substance use in youth.